German-BioImaging/omero-ontop-mappings/README.md

 ```console
 bash deploy.sh PREFIX URI
 ```
 Replace `PREFIX` AND `URI` with the prefix name and URL for your OMERO instance, respectively.
-E.g. for the (hypothetical ) Institute of Bioimaging, which runs OMERO at the URL `https://ome.iob.net`, a sensible choice would be `bash deploy.sh iob https://ome.iob.net/`.
+E.g. for the (hypothetical ) Institute of Bioimaging, running
+OMERO at `https://ome.iob.net`, a sensible choice could be `bash deploy.sh iob https://ome.iob.net/`.

-    This will create a new deployment directory named after the `PREFIX` (*iob\/* in the example above), containing these files:
+This would create a new deployment directory named *iob\/* in the example above, containing these files:

 1. *PREFIX.ttl*: The mapping ontology